hanjinliu/magic-class/rst/main/make_better/use_worker.rst

 Better way to pass progress bar parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. versionadded:: 0.6.13.
+.. versionadded:: 0.6.13

 Parameteres for the progress bar should be passed as a dictionary.
 This is not good for many reasons such as readability and type hinting.
-You can use ``with_progress`` method for the progress bar configuration.
+You can use :meth:`with_progress` method for the progress bar configuration.

 .. code-block:: python